-The Eccles Library Digital Publishing service supports the activities of the University’s faculty, researchers, students, and library staff by publishing, organizing, displaying, preserving, securing, and providing access to digital resources.
-The Digital Publishing site provides access to information, including scholarly output, curriculum support materials, digital collections, historical records, and other digital objects that assist our community in scholarly endeavors.
-The Eccles Library offers a wide array of publishing, archiving and media creation services to support these goals.
+The Spencer S. Eccles Health Sciences Library (EHSL) Digital Publishing service supports the activities of the University of Utah’s faculty, researchers, students, and library staff by publishing, organizing, displaying, preserving, securing, and providing access to digital resources.
+The EHSL Digital Publishing site provides access to information, including: scholarly output, curriculum support materials, digital collections, historical records, and other digital objects that assist our community in scholarly endeavors.
+EHSL Digital Publishing offers a wide array of publishing, archiving and media creation services to support these goals.

-The Eccles Library Digital Publishing objects are created, organized and disseminated here to support teaching and learning.
-Material types include video, audio, images, photographs and documents.
+The EHSL Digital Publishing objects are created, organized and disseminated here to support teaching and learning.
+Material types may include video, audio, images, photographs and documents.
 A list of the unique collections hosted on our Digital Publications site can be found at: https://library.med.utah.edu/publishing/ The objects are best viewed using a current web browser.

 The digital objects are publicly available and searchable for educational and research uses.
-The Eccles Library does not authorize use or reproduction for commercial purposes without permission from the copyright holder.
-Permissions to publish materials must be directed to the individual or institution owning the rights to the materials.
+EHSL does not authorize use or reproduction for commercial purposes without permission from the copyright holder.
+Permissions to publish materials must be directed to the individual or institution owning the rights to the materials where applicable.

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 Non-commercial — You may not use the material for commercial purposes without explicit permission.

 No-derivatives — If you remix, transform, or build upon the material, you may not distribute the modified material without explicit permission.